aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 - S3 buckets are globally unique across all of AWS, which means that the command will fail if someone else is already using the same bucket name.
 A simple fix is to add the AWS account number to the bucket name, which will likely yield a unique bucket name.

-#### Q: I'd like to know more about how the Elastic Container Registry works.
+#### I'd like to know more about how the Elastic Container Registry works.
 Can I do the steps to upload files by hand?

 Amazon stores your solver images in the [Elastic Container Registry (ECR)](https://console.aws.amazon.com/ecr).